-If you will be at 31C3 and would like to discuss the faults and merits of khal or pycarddav, commandline calendaring/addressbooking in general, your ideas or just have a beer or mate, I'd love to meet up.
+If you will be at 31C3 and would like to discuss the faults and merits of khal or pycardday, commandline calendar-ing/addressbooking in general, your ideas or just have a beer or mate, I'd love to meet up.
 You can find my contact details under Feedback.